 Many health care workers have made the jump to nursing for the following reasons:

 Nursing is one of the fastest-growing careers in health care, and for good reason.
 The United States is already facing a significant nurse shortage and the gap between available nurses and job openings is growing.

 The Bureau of Labor Statistics predicts the RN workforce will grow from 3 million in 2019 to 3.3 million in 2029, an increase of 221,900 or 7%.

 Another reason health care workers turn to nursing is career advancement.
 Nurses have the opportunity to further their education and become researchers, administrators, educators, clinical leaders, and more.
 In nursing, more education equals more opportunities.

-According to the Bureau of Labor Statistics, registered nurses take home, on average, a salary of $65,470.
+According to the Bureau of Labor Statistics, registered nurses take home a median annual salary of $75,330.
 In the nursing profession, if you pursue more education, your earning potential also grows.
 Below are the median salaries for a variety of advanced nursing degrees: